-Hopefully most of the crack can be removed during final decorative work.
-To make the piece a Doric column capital, if must be finished with a square top and carved to slope down to the column shaft.

-If the crack remains, it can be reinforced with iron clamps to strengthen it.
+Hopefully most of the crack can be removed during the finishing of the Doric column capital and, if needed, the capital can be reinforced with iron clamps to strengthen it.
 But if the crack is too dangerous, it will not be used.

-All the work of removing it from the ground will be for nothing.
+According to Dr. Manolis Korres, "The Parthenon, the most illustrious building ever erected by the [Athenian] state, and the greatest accomplishment in the technology of stone, is almost finished."